-\begin{corollary} Let $\Gr{G}$ be a graph on $n$ vertices.
+The next result strengthens \cite[Theorem~2.1]{Alon98} by identifying several sufficient conditions under which the inequality holds with equality. \begin{corollary} Let $\Gr{G}$ be a graph on $n$ vertices.
 Then,

-with equality in \eqref{eq4:11.09.2024} if the graph $\Gr{G}$ is either self-complementary and vertex-transitive, or self-complementary and strongly regular, or either a conference graph, a Latin square graph or their complements. \end{corollary} \begin{proof} By Theorem~\ref{theorem: the_inequality},
+with equality in \eqref{eq4:11.09.2024} if the graph $\Gr{G}$ is either self-complementary and vertex-transitive, self-complementary and strongly regular, a conference graph, a Latin square graph, or the complement of any of these graphs. \end{corollary} \begin{proof} By Theorem~\ref{theorem: the_inequality},